RahulDhiman93/Lyrically-iOS-App/README.md

 3).
 There are two sections in this app.
 One is search section where you can search your lyrics and one is history section where you can see your search history

 4).
-In history section you can click on any row and the app will show you your previously searched without any need to connect to internet.
+In history section you can click on any row and the app will show you your previously searched lyrics without any need to connect to internet.